lex0c/gungnir/README.md

 iterates over the pseudo-random `host:port` pairs produced by `GenDomainsStream` until a connection succeeds.
 Generated names may include optional subdomains, vary TLDs, and use ports between `4000` and `9009`.
-The stream is seeded (currently with `23`) and stops after ten minutes before starting over, providing a simple domain generation algorithm (DGA) to evade static blocking.
+The stream uses a seed (default `23`) that can be overridden at build time by providing a custom `SEED` variable to the `Makefile` or by supplying `-ldflags "-X main.seedStr=<value>"` when building.
+The generator stops after ten minutes before starting over, providing a simple domain generation algorithm (DGA) to evade static blocking.

 ## HTTP API examples